Code-Institute-Submissions/balennouri-pp4/AGILE.md

 I used the project board on GitHub to split all my user stories.
 I used the GitHub board because it was simple and that was the way I learned through the LMS course.
 In the beginning, it was really difficult for me with the user stories, but after one day of it, I became more comfortable with it.

-For the planning for the project, I split the user stories into epics, so I could put energy and time on the right things.
+For the planning for the project, I split the user stories into diffrent labels, so I could put energy and time on the right things.

 ## Sprint Notes